mongodb/docs/source/includes/setting-k8sSaConf-spec.agent.startupOptions.rst

    {+mdbagent+} settings with which you want to start MongoDB database resource.

-   You must provide MongoDB Agent settings as key-value pairs.
+   You must provide {+mdbagent+} settings as key-value pairs.
 The values must be strings.

    For a list of supported {+mdbagent+} settings, see: